simplymichael/express-user-manager/README.md

 - copy the ***.env.example*** file to ***.env*** and edit the values as necessary **Note** The ***.env*** file is only useful for testing during development.
   It should not be relied upon for production purpose.
-  For production purposes, if you need to define your enviroment variables using a ***.env*** file, you would have to create the file at the root of your project;
+  For production purposes, if you need to define your environment variables using a ***.env*** file, you would have to create the file at the root of your project, that is, the project which uses this package as a dependency;
-  and for that, you only need to define the variables listed at the **Prerequisites** section. that is, the project which uses this package as a dependency.
+  and, unless you have to specify env variables specific to your application's needs, you only need to define the variables listed at the **Prerequisites** section.
 - Run `npm test` (or `npm run test:coverage` to get coverage reports)